eresearchqut/etc_jupyterlab_telemetry_extension/README.md

 * Notebook Saved
 * Notebook Scrolled

-Each of these events is exposed as a Signal on the INotebookEvent object.
-The consumer plugin can attach a handler to the Signals in order to log event messages.
+Each of these events is exposed as a Signal on the an event of an instance of the NotebookEventLibrary.
+The consumer plugin can attach a handler to the Signal in order to log the event message.

 ## Events